matthew-mcateer/NIPS2017competition/README.md

 Given this massive state space of unique mutations, it makes sense that the manual approach has not yielded this Holy Grail of personalized medicine yet.

-Memorial Sloan Kettering Cancer Center (MSKCC) has asked for help to develop a Machine Learning algorithm that, using this knowledge base as a baseline, automatically classifies genetic variations.
+Memorial Sloan Kettering Cancer Center (MSKCC) has asked for help to develop a machine learning algorithm that, using this knowledge base as a baseline, automatically classifies genetic variations.
 MSKCC is making available an expert-annotated knowledge base where world-class researchers and oncologists have manually annotated thousands of mutations.

 ### What is this repository for? ###
 * This is the data and code for responding to the ["Personalized Medicine: Redefining Cancer Treatment" Kaggle competiton](https://www.kaggle.com/c/msk-redefining-cancer-treatment).